Stand Up Pouches

 Are bioplastic resins better?

-Unfortunately, today, the commercial viability and cost of these types of inputs are limiting, so while we are actively working on these technologies long-term, we aren’t able to offer them to most brands as a packaging option today.
+Unfortunately, the commercial viability and cost of these types of inputs are limited today, so while we are actively working on these technologies long-term, we can’t offer them to most brands as a packaging option today.

 Learn More: Bioplastics for eCommerce Packaging